OlehLevytskyi/bitcoin-price-for-eliona/README.md

-# App Template
+# Bitcoin Rate app
-This [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) can be used to create an app stub for an [Eliona](https://www.eliona.io/) enviroment.
+This application was created from [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) and can be used with [Eliona](https://www.eliona.io/) enviroment.

 ## Configuration